junyuelin/UCSD-MentalHealth-Bot/index.md

 - resists jailbreaking attempts
 <details>
   <summary>Click this line for more details on how we tested our model!</summary>

 To test these, conduct the following steps on a baseline GPT-3.5 turbo model with RAG implemented:

 1. For each bullet point listed above, test 5 different prompts tailored to that specific bullet point.
 Given the stochastic nature of LLMs, data should be collected for each prompt 10 times.

 2. If the chatbot response does what is intended for the tested bullet point, it is consid- ered a success, otherwise it is a fail.

 3. Calculate the accuracy, false positives, and false negatives.
 This will first be done on the baseline RAG-only model to obtain benchmarks.
 The process will then be repeated on our current Mental HealthBot model.
 </details>
 ## Results and Conclusion
-Our Mental HealthBot model performed better than our baseline model across all success criteria!
 ![This is a bar chart of our MentalHealthBot performance against our baseline model performance](baseline_bot_comparison.png)

+Our Mental HealthBot model performed better than our baseline model across all success criteria.
 Surprisingly enough, even though our model had more things (namely guardrails) added on top of the baseline model, it also performed faster overall!

 **Baseline vs Mental HealthBot Response Time (Seconds)**